Foamimi/Eldryn-Extended---HD-Quests/README.md

    - Added Spiders of Solstheim - Transparency Fix
    - Added Ancient Amidianborn Dwarven Metal Armory
    - Removed Mari's Flora as the setup for Septimus is great on it's own anyway.
+   - Renamed everything (again) to actually sort correctly when using multiple addons.
+SORRY FOR ALL THE RENAMING!
+This should be the last renaming thing for a while.

 1.0.2
    - Added new "Dwemer Textures" optional section